Sta. Lucia Mall

 Sta.
 Lucia Mall (formally Sta.
 Lucia East Grand Mall) is a shopping mall owned by Sta.
-Lucia Realty & Development Inc. It is situated at the intersection of Marcos Highway, and Felix Avenue (formerly known as Imelda Avenue), located at Barangay San Isidro, Cainta, Rizal, Philippines, beside Robinsons Metro East.
+Lucia Realty & Development Inc. It is situated at the intersection of Marikina–Infanta Highway, and Felix Avenue, located at Barangay San Isidro, Cainta, Rizal (disputed boundary with Brgy.
+Dela Paz, Pasig), Philippines, beside Robinsons Metro East and near the tripoint boundary of these two areas and Marikina.

 The mall opened in 1991 as a 19000 m2 shopping complex, the first in its locale.
 As of 2014, it had a total gross floor area of 230,000 m2.
 The mall is currently the largest shopping mall located in Rizal and Calabarzon in terms of floor area.

 History

 In 1991, certain of the market potentials in the east side of the metropolis and driven by the desire to diversify, Sta.
 Lucia East Realty and Development, Inc. (SLRDI) built Phase 1 of Sta.
 Lucia East Grand Mall.
 Two years later, in 1993, Phase II was formally opened to offer better facilities, more specialty stores, service centers, additional cinemas, a 32-lane bowling center, an entertainment arcade and a junior department store.

-On May 18, 1998, Phase III was unveiled which offered bigger spaces and more comprehensive shopping and entertainment facilities.
+On May 18, 1998, Phase III was unveiled offering bigger spaces and more comprehensive shopping and entertainment facilities.
 In 2005, the mall's six cinemas were renovated and it became known as the Theatre Zone.
-The mall was declared as a Wi-Fi zone in 2007, offering free internet access to all shoppers.
+The mall was declared a Wi-Fi zone in 2007, offering free internet access to all shoppers.

-In 2014, SLRDI has finished constructing the 3-level mall called iL Centro located next to the mall and is connected by a bridge offering more shops, and services.
+In 2014, SLRDI finished constructing the 3-level mall called iL Centro located next to the mall and is connected by a bridge offering more shops, and services.
 It will serve as the podium of the planned five-tower development called Sta.
 Lucia Residenzes.

 The mall is currently under redevelopment as of 2023.

 Location

-The mall is located beside Robinsons Metro East and situated at the busy intersection of Marcos Highway, and Felix Avenue in Cainta, Rizal.
+The mall is located beside Robinsons Metro East and situated at the busy intersection of Marikina–Infanta Highway, and Felix Avenue in Cainta, Rizal (disputed boundary with Brgy.
+Dela Paz, Pasig City), near the tripoint boundary of these two areas and Marikina City.
 It is highly accessible by jeepneys, buses, taxis, and even AUVs from the cities of Antipolo, Marikina, and Pasig, as well as the town itself.
-It is 5–10 minutes from Katipunan Avenue and Aurora Ave., a five-minute jeepney ride from Line 2 Santolan Station and directly connected to Aurora Boulevard via the highway itself.
-It has direct access to and from LRT-2's Marikina (Emerald) station.
+It is 5–10 minutes from Katipunan Avenue and Aurora Boulevard, a five-minute jeepney ride from Line 2 Santolan Station and directly connected to Aurora Boulevard via the highway itself.
+It has direct access to and from LRT-2's Marikina–Pasig station.

-It has been a popular place for people coming from the Eastern Metro Manila and Rizal, as all of the stores and services have been in existence even before other shopping malls were built.
+It has been a popular place for people coming from Eastern Metro Manila and Rizal, as all of the stores and services have been in existence even before other shopping malls were built.